 - Data controllers must notify: - The relevant supervisory authority without undue delay (and no later than 72 hours) after becoming aware of a data breach.
 The data controller is exempt from this requirement if the breach is unlikely to result in a risk to the rights and freedoms of individuals.
 Most data breaches will need to be notified! - Data subjects without undue delay after becoming aware of the breach.
-The data controller is exempt from this requirement if any of the following conditions apply: - the controller has implemented security measures to ensure the data is unintelligible to anyone not authorised to access it (e.g. the data is encrypted); - the controller has taken measures to ensure the high risk to indivi-duals is no longer likely to materialise; - notifying the individuals concerned would involve disproportionate effort.
-In this instance a public communication or similar would suffice, provided the individuals concerned are informed in an equally effective manner.
+The data controller is exempt from this requirement if any of the following conditions apply: - The controller has implemented security measures to ensure the data is unintelligible to anyone not authorized to access it (e.g., the data is encrypted); - The controller has taken measures to ensure the high risk to individuals is no longer likely to materialize, and - Notifying the individuals concerned would involve disproportionate effort.
+In this instance a public communication, or similar, would suffice, provided the individuals concerned are informed in an equallyeffective manner.